ImageMagick/Usage-Markdown/compose/index.md

 This is NOT exactly the same as '`Over`' with argument images swapped, as the size, positioning and other image meta-data, still comes from the background or destination image.
 Remember the output image size is the same as the 'background' image, and position of the source image is relative to the background (using "`-geometry`" and "`-gravity`").

-For example, here we overlay a black 'A; label 'under' our original white A.
+For example, here we overlay a black 'A' label under our original white A.
 We can reposition the black A, relative to the white A background.
-As you can see this is great for adding a hard shadow, without needing to worry about expanding the image size.
+As you can see, this is great for adding a hard shadow, without needing to worry about expanding the image size.

 ~~~
-convert -background none  -fill black \
-        -font Ravie  -pointsize 36   label:A   label_A_black.png
+convert -background none -fill black -font Ravie -pointsize 36 label:A label_A_black.png
-composite -compose Dst_Over  -geometry +5+5 \
-        label_A_black.png  label_A_white.png   compose_under.png
+composite -compose Dst_Over -geometry +5+5 label_A_black.png label_A_white.png compose_under.png
 ~~~

 [![\[IM Output\]](label_A_black.png)](label_A_black.png)